alexa923/CapoSagro_Alexa/README.md

 ### Step 7
 To end data cleaning, we used fastp tool to merge R1 (forward) and R2 (reverse), observe the quality, do bases correction and trimming parameters including adaptater removal.

+### Step 8
+Then, we used kraken2 to do the taxonomic assignment using k-mer matches with the 07_kraken.sh scirpt

 ### References
 https://github.com/ZimmermannHH/BeringSea_shotgun_sequencing/